ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added analog watchdog functionality to STM32 ADCv2 driver.
 - NEW: Added a termination check to the shell.
 - NEW: Updated CMSIS to version 5.3.0.
 - NEW: Now chconf.h files have preprocessor checks around each definition,